martindbp/ipvc/README.md

   * Enables sharing the burden of seeding (pinning) large versioned datasets, just like bit-torrent
   * Decentralized publishing using ipns (Inter-Planetary Naming System), no need for a centralized git server (as longs as repostories are pinned (seeded) by anyone else)
   * Easy browsing of commits and repository content using go-ipfs gateway server
 * Similar to gitless, each branch keeps track of its own workspace and the staging index.
 This allows for switching branches without having to commit or stash changes first.
-It also means that while being middle of resolving conflicts, you can switch to another branch to do some other work and return to resolve them later
+It also means that while being in the middle of resolving conflicts, you can switch to another branch to do some other work and return to resolve them later
 * Unlike gitless, the staging area is kept the same as in git to allow for gradual building of commits and picking individual lines from certain files
 * Automatically update any hash links in the repository content when a file changes
 * Ability to check out only the parts of a large repository you care about